 Discussion

 In this study, we find that changes in life expectancy and lifespan inequality in Denmark were driven by the same causes of death since 1960.
 This suggests important social development, but also a clear policy target.
-Although lifespan inequality has been reduced, while life expectancy has increased, since the late 1990s Denmark still lags its Scandinavian counterparts, albeit similarities in social and healthcare systems.
+Although lifespan inequality has been reduced, while life expectancy has increased, since the late 1990s Denmark still lags its Scandinavian counterparts, despite similarities in social and healthcare systems.
 The comparison with Sweden suggests that Denmark can now reduce inequality in lifespans and increase life expectancy through the same policy targets: cancer and infant mortality.

 Implications

-Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to ages close to, or exceeding, life expectancy: Mortality reductions at ages below life expectancy decrease lifespan inequality, but mortality reductions at ages above life expectancy increase lifespan inequality (33).
+Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to ages close to, or exceeding, life expectancy: Mortality reductions at ages below ages around the life expectancy decrease lifespan inequality, but mortality reductions at ages above life expectancy increase lifespan inequality (33).
 Therefore, the causes that extend lifespan and the causes that reduce inequality are not necessarily the same (34).
 In Denmark, however, they have been, and still are, remarkably consistent.
-Causes of death related to smoking and alcohol consumption have contributed to the practically simultaneous stagnation in life expectancy and lifespan inequality in the years 1975-1995, reducing life expectancy and increasing lifespan inequality at the same time.
-These results suggest that without smoking related mortality, the Danish population would have experienced compression in mortality.
+Increases in mortality from causes of death related to smoking and alcohol consumption contributed to the practically simultaneous stagnation in life expectancy and lifespan inequality over the 1975-1995 period.
+These results suggest that without smoking-related mortality, the Danish population would have experienced compression in mortality.
 Previous evidence suggests that this needs not to be the case among the Finnish population (16).

 After 1995, Denmark has been able to reduce inequality in lifespans in lockstep with increases with life expectancy.
 This has been possible because of major improvements, mainly below age 80, in cancer and cardiovascular diseases.
 However, it is possible that this progress may have been different by socioeconomic status (8).
 Moreover, there still is room for improvement, since Denmark lags Sweden in both life expectancy and lifespan inequality.
 The comparison with Sweden suggests that Denmark can simultaneous increase life expectancy and decrease lifespan inequality by targeting two main causes of death: cancer and infant mortality.
 Reducing lifespan inequality towards Sweden by these conditions would lead to an increase of 0.7 and 0.8 years in life expectancy for females and males in Denmark, respectively.
 To put this in perspective, in 2014 the mortality rate in the first year of life in Denmark is twice as high as in Sweden, which is one of the lowest in developed countries (12).
 Although mortality at very young ages may be affected by registration systems in high income countries (e.g. non-viable live births registered as stillbirths) (35), the Nordic countries does not show evidence of such pattern (36).
 Moreover, even after controlling for weeks of gestation, Sweden shows lower infant mortality rates than Denmark (37).
 Thus, infant mortality is the largest single contributor to the gap with Sweden in terms of lifespan inequality.
 Preventive policies focusing on prenatal risk factors and improving maternal health before and during pregnancy (38), as well as efforts to reduce the risk of sudden infant death syndrome (39) could help reducing infant mortality towards Swedish levels.